Very brief advice

 A 2021 publication from the Mayi Kuwayu study showed that education provided by the TIS program has changed awareness and understanding of the impact of smoking on long term health in Aboriginal and Torres Strait Islander adults.
 We know that negative attitudes towards smoking are an important precursor to smoking behaviour change.
 Anti-smoking attitudes are more likely to lead to quit attempts, and to successful long term smoke free living.

-There is evidence that both mass media and social marketing campaigns can help prevent smoking from starting, encourage people to stop smoking, and prevent relapse among recent quitters by reminding them about why they chose to stop smoking.
+There is evidence that social marketing campaigns can help prevent smoking from starting, encourage people to stop smoking, and prevent relapse among recent quitters by reminding them about why they chose to stop smoking.
 However one of the biggest effects is in relation to promoting access to cessation support services such as Quitline, counselling and other health professionals.
-Developing capacity to support people who are ready to quit – by taking the systems approach described under Planning, is therefore essential if programs are to be sustainable.
+Developing capacity to support people who are ready to quit – by taking the systems approach described under Planning Guidance, is therefore essential if programs are to be sustainable.

 A campaign’s impact is influenced by: